-A ruined fortification, parts of which date from the thirteenth century, set in an idyllic location.
-The remains include a fourteenth century tower house although note that, at time of writing, access to the interior was restricted due to the risk of falling masonry.
+Castle Tioram is a ruined, thirteenth century enclosure fortification.
+The remains also include a fourteenth century tower house.
+At the time of writing, access to the interior was restricted due to the risk of falling masonry.

 Tower House.
 The Tower House was added almost a hundred years after the castle was originally founded.
 Originally a three storey structure, it was heightened in the 1680s.